 There are a couple of gentle, short walks through Mooloolah River National Park—you just need to decide whether you want to wind along the river or explore the rainforest.
 The Jowarra Section is an absolute must-walk and is one of the few remaining coastal rainforest areas.
-We’ve even got it on good authority that platypus live in the river, so if you head out at dusk, bring along some cheese and wine (for you, not the platypus!), stay very quiet, and you might even be lucky enough to spot one of these shy little freaks.
+We’ve even got it on good authority that platypus live in the river, so if you head out at dusk, bring along some cheese and wine (for you, not the platypus!) stay very quiet, and you might even be lucky enough to spot one of these shy little critters.

-If you’re a bit of a thrillseeker—looking for horseback and dirt bike riding trails, rock climbing dizzying volcanic peaks, and other hardcore, death-defying active stuff—Mount Tibrogargan is probably one of the prettiest walks on the Sunshine Coast for you.
+If you’re a bit of a thrillseeker—looking for rock climbing dizzying volcanic peaks, and other hardcore, death-defying active stuff—Mount Tibrogargan is probably one of the prettiest walks on the Sunshine Coast for you.
 This hike is more of a free climb than a walk, as you have to follow the obvious wear makes to scramble up, and up….and up.
 Conquer this adventurous climb and you’ll be rewarded with panoramic views from the 364 metre high summit.

 Not all the beautiful walks on the Coast are, well… on the coast.
 Chuck on your best activewear and head for Buderim Forest Park, which is located deep in the lush Sunshine Coast Hinterland.
 You can check out the wildlife and native subtropical forest, rockpools, caves, and of course Buderim (or Serenity) Falls.
 Plenty of this gorgeous walk is along boardwalks, so no need to get your hiking boots out for this one.

 If you want to look at more than just glorious ocean views (although there’s plenty of them too) check out the cheeky little dune and heathland walks from the carpark in between Peregian Beach and Coolum Beach (you’ll spot it on the left, heading south from Coolum State High School).
 If you’re quiet along the Ocean Track, you’ll spot heaps of birds, wildflowers, and have a moment to appreciate the delicate ecosystem of our coastline.
 Make sure you pack your fave mandala towel and sunhat, because it’s only a short walk to the beach, where you can while away a few lazy hours before heading back again.

-For the daddy of all stunning walks, check out this marathon trek that takes you from Bells Creek all the way to Tewantin, right up the entire Sunshine Coast.
+For the big daddy of all stunning walks, check out this 73 kilometre long track that takes you from Bells Creek in the south all the way to Coolum, right up the entire Sunshine Coast.
 This isn’t a rural countryside hike either.
 This is urban walking, along coastal paths, through dune areas, and most importantly, past cafes, public toilets, and even alongside some sneaky bus routes.
 You can break it into sections, and explore a different part of our amazing coastline every weekend for months.